shadabshaukat/DELTA/README.md

 [2] https://download.oracle.com/ocomdocs/global/Application_Programming_Using_Pooling.pdf

+## measure_latency_oracle(user,password,dsn,num_requests,query)

-This function is used to measure the latency of an Oracle database.
+This function is used to measure the latency of an Oracle database in thick mode.
 It takes in the following parameters:

     user: The username to connect to the Oracle database.
     password: The password to connect to the Oracle database.